Andrew-Ferguson/Password-Safe/README.md

 To use create a folder anywhere, best place would be somewhere you can access fast and easy.

 step 2:
-then copy the files in the repository to that folder.
+then copy the passwordSafe.py file in the repository to that folder, make sure to not add the safe.txt file to that folder.
+That file is automatically added to the folder.

 step 3:
 run the python script called passwordSafe.py